csera/Hydra-virtual-high-throughput-screening-analysis/README.txt

 == System requirements ==

-Hydra has been developed largely on Firefox and Chrome, but it should also work in most other browsers as long as they support WebGL and Javascript.
+Hydra has been developed primarily on Firefox and Chrome, but it should also work in most other browsers as long as they support WebGL and Javascript.
 It also works well on mobile devices and has been tested on Chrome for Android.

-While it may still work, Internet Explorer is unfortunately not supported at this time.
+While it may still work, Internet Explorer is not supported at this time.

 == Troubleshooting ==